-1. Students must contact the ADA Coordinator in order to request accommodations.
-Students should not make accommodation requests directly to faculty members; if this occurs, faculty members will refer students to the ADA Coordinator.

-2. Students must complete an initial Request for ADA Testing Accommodations to be considered for accommodations.
-The form may be obtained from the ADA Coordinator.

-The College encourages the timely request of accommodations prior to the start of a semester because the documentation and determination process may take some time.
-However, accommodation requests will be considered at any time.
-NOTE: Granted accommodations are not effective retroactively so that students will not be able to re-do assignments or re-take exams with accommodations that they originally took before they asked for and received accommodations.

-3. Appropriate documentation from a qualified professional is required and should include (1) a description of the qualified professional's credentials, (2) a description of disability-related impairments as they relate to the student's ability to learn and participate in the academic program, (3) a description of any tests, assessments, facts, observations, records, other materials, and/or evaluations that the professional relied on in arriving at their specific diagnosis, and (4) a list of suggested accommodations which the professional believes would allow the student to fully and equally participate in his/her educational program and how the professional expects the suggested accommodations to help the student.
+- Students must contact the ADA Coordinator in order to request accommodations.
+Students should not make accommodation requests directly to faculty members; if this occurs, faculty members will refer students to the ADA Coordinator. - 2.
+Students must complete the Disability Accommodations Application and provide appropriate documentation (as described in section B.3. below) to be considered for accommodations.
+The Application may be obtained here.
+A paper copy can be obtained from the Office of Student Success. - 3.
+Students must submit the completed application and required documentation no later than 5 days prior to the desired implementation date.
+Any late submissions or deficiencies in the required documentation may result in a delay or denial of accommodations.
+NOTE: Granted accommodations are not effective retroactively.
+Students will not be allowed to go back and resubmit assignments or retake exams that were due and administered prior to the granting of accommodations.
+This underscores the importance of timely and accurate submission of requests and documentation. - 4.
+Appropriate documentation from a qualified professional is required and should include (1) a description of the qualified professional's credentials, (2) a description of disability-related impairments as they relate to the student's ability to learn and participate in the academic program, (3) a description of any tests, assessments, facts, observations, records, other materials, and/or evaluations that the professional relied on in arriving at their specific diagnosis, and (4) a list of suggested accommodations which the professional believes would allow the student to fully and equally participate in his/her educational program and how the professional expects the suggested accommodations to help the student.
 Some common accommodation requests include, but are not limited to: testing services (for example extended time on scheduled exam days and/or reduced distraction rooms), readers, tape recorded lectures, note takers, magnified text, and specific classroom seating.

-a.
-The fact that specific accommodations are recommended by a professional does not guarantee that those accommodations will be granted; the College may provide alternative accommodations instead.

-b.
-Although documentation of past accommodation history is important and will be considered, it is not decisive as to what accommodations the College may grant.
+- a.
+The fact that the specific accommodations are recommended by a professional does not guarantee that those accommodations will be granted; the College may provide alternative accommodations instead. - b.
+Although documentation of past accommodation history is important and will be considered, it is not decisive as to what accommodations the College may grant. - c.

-c.
 The College reserves the right to request additional documentation if the initial documentation is incomplete or does not meet the requirements outlined above.